top of page

 “I began my journey in karate in 1994 at Hollies Karate Club in Ipswich under Sensei Mick De’ath (K.U.G.B).
 Within the KUGB I trained with many of the well known Sensei in Shotokan Karate, including Sensei Keinosuke Enoeda 9th Dan.
 I achieved my Black Belt in December 1999.
 I started my own club when I moved to Norwich, named ‘The Dragons’.
 Then, in 2002, I met Sensei Ivor Garner and decided to merge The Dragons with East Coast Shotokan Karate Club.

-In November 2017 I gained my 5th Dan and have since become the Chief Instructor of East Coast Shotokan Karate.
+In September 2012 I gained my 4th Dan, In November 2017 I gained my 5th Dan and in December 2023 I gained my 6th Dan.
+All awarded by NAKMAS in recognition of my commitment and dedication to karate and East Coast Shotokan Karate club.
 I continue to spread the love and joy of karate through teaching and training.

 James Atkin-Wagg East Coast Shotokan Karate Club Instructor